Sweden bans Huawei, ZTE from upcoming 5G networks

 LIKELY BENEFICIARIES

-The ban is likely to benefit rival telecom equipment makers Ericsson and Finland's Nokia NOKIA.HE.
+The Swedish ban is likely to benefit Ericsson and Finland's Nokia NOKIA.HE.
+Keith Krach, the U.S. undersecretary of state for economic affairs, had earlier here said the Scandinavian companies were the only ones that European governments should choose.

-The regulator defined central functions as equipment used to build the radio access network, the transmission network, the core network and the service and maintenance of the network.
+The regulator defined central functions as equipment used to build the radio access, transmission and core networks as well as the service and maintenance of the network.

-PTS said the licence conditions were decided to address the assessments made by the armed forces and security service.
+PTS said the licence conditions were aimed at addressing the assessments by the armed forces and security service.

 Tele2 TEL2b.ST and Telenor TEL.OL will participate together as Net4Mobility to secure spectrum for a joint nationwide 5G network.